YME/Certifcates/README.md

 You'll need a few complimentary files:

-- nomes - Which contains the list of names to whom you're making this certifactes
+- nomes - Which contains the list of names to whom you're making this certificates
 - YME's logo - Which is already provided
-- The backgroung - One is given as example
+- The background - One is given as example
 - YME's current president signature - ask for it
 - The logo of the event - INSIDE's logo is provided as example